pulumi/docs/reference/service/webhooks.md

 ![Stack webhooks](../../images/reference/service/webhooks/stack-webhooks.png)

-If a secret is provided, then webhook deliveries will be contain a signature in the request header that can be use to authenticate messages as coming from the Pulumi Cloud Console.
+If a shared secret is provided, then webhook deliveries will contain a signature in the request header that can be used to authenticate messages as coming from the Pulumi Cloud Console.

 For details on how to verify payload signatures, see the _Headers_ section below.